Dominican Football Federation: Liga Dominicana de Futbol

 The Liga Dominicana de Fútbol is the top division for association football in the Dominican Republic, it was created on September 16, 2014.
 The league begun in March 2015.

 The Dominican Football Federation announced the creation of the Dominican Football League (LDF), in a ceremony held at the Ambassador Hotel Santo Domingo.
 The ceremony was attended by President of CONCACAF Jeffrey Webb, President of the Dominican Olympic Committee Luisín Mejia, the vice-minister of sports Marcos Diaz among others.

 Ten teams participate in this league.

 Football in the Dominican Republic

+Logo used from 1958 to 2005.

+Logo used from 2005 to 2014.

+Another variant of the logo used from 2005 to 2014.

+Logo used from 2014 to 2019.

+Logo used from 2019 to 2025.

 Football is the fourth most popular sport in the Dominican Republic, as baseball, basketball and volleyball are more popular.
 In recent years football has gained in popularity, particularly among young people.
 In 2001 the national association celebrated its first significant success, with the U-23 team winning the Copa de Las Antillas.
 The Dominican Republic has not yet qualified for FIFA World Cup 2026.